kristenpicard/Fitness-Tracker/README.md

 ## Application Depoloyment

-Click this link to take you to the deployed app: ADD LINK HERE KRISTEN
+Click this link to take you to the deployed app: https://shrouded-plateau-21534.herokuapp.com/

 ## Table of Contents